 CABINETS AND CLOSETS

 Are you moving to Africa in search of warmer weather?
 Well, bugs love warm climates too and since a good chunk of the continent is hot…well, you get my drift.
 Insects are really thriving this side of the planet.
-As with anywhere in the world, the higher end you go the less chances you have of dealing with an infestation.
-However, if you’re browsing an apartment and notice what looks like dustings of pepper all over counters and cabinets, it’s roach feces, a sure sign those guys are lurking around.
+As with anywhere in the world, the more upscale your apartment, the less chances you have of dealing with an infestation.
+And, if you’re browsing an apartment and notice what looks like dustings of pepper all over counters and cabinets, surprise!
+It’s roach feces, a sure sign those guys are lurking around.
 Depending on where you are termites can quietly take over a flat too.
-And, if you happen to move in a place with a problem, hire an exterminator (been there done that and it worked like magic!).
+If you happen to move into a place with a problem, just hire an exterminator (been there done that and it worked like magic!).
 I would also ask locals for their recommendations on what products work the best too.

 Don’t just look at the apartment itself—take a look at the premises too.
 Are the garbage cans neatly lined up and emptied?
 Or are they overflowing with trash and looking like they haven’t been emptied in weeks?
 Do the gardens of the property look maintained or unruly?
 And remember that flat I mentioned just above with the break-ins?
 The fact that the property owners didn’t seem to care about robbery prevention was a huge red flag.
 How well a property is maintained is often a direct reflection of how great your landlord will be.